 • 2018: Chrome marks all HTTP pages “Not Secure”

-• Today: HTTPS is standard expectation
+• Today: HTTPS is the baseline expectation

 Impact level: